leekanggeun/TF_DOCKER/Installation.md

 # Installation
-All of experiment was tested on Ubuntu 18.04 or 16.04 LTS.
+All of experiment was tested on Ubuntu 18.04 and 16.04 LTS.

 # Step 1.
 Install follow packages as below if you don't have: